iiasa/message_doc/source/message_globiom/annex/message/4_energy_flows.rst

    :header-rows: 0

    * - :math:`X rvs..lt`
-     - is the activity of central conversion technology :math:`v` in load region :math:`l` and period :math:`t` (see section 2.1.1); if the secondary energy form :math:`s` is not defined with load regions (i.e. :math:`l` = ”.”) and the activity of technology :math:`v` exists for each load region, this equation will contain the sum of the activity variables of technology :math:`v` over the load regions.
+     - is the activity of central conversion technology :math:`v` in load region :math:`l` and period :math:`t` (see section :ref:`activitiesECT`); if the secondary energy form :math:`s` is not defined with load regions (i.e. :math:`l` = ”.”) and the activity of technology :math:`v` exists for each load region, this equation will contain the sum of the activity variables of technology :math:`v` over the load regions.
    * - :math:`\epsilon _{rvs}`
      - is the efficiency of technology :math:`v` in converting energy carrier :math:`r` into secondary energy form :math:`s`,
    * - :math:`\beta _{rv\sigma}^s`
      - is the efficiency of technology :math:`v` in converting energy carrier :math:`r` into the by-product :math:`s` of technology :math:`v`,
    * - :math:`Tsvs..lt`
-     - is explained in section 5.1.3, and
+     - is explained in section :ref:`transmibal`, and
    * - :math:`IXscp.lt`
-     - and :math:`EXscp.lt` are the import and export variables explained in sections 4.1.1 and 4.1.2, respectively.
+     - and :math:`EXscp.lt` are import and export variables.

 4.1.5 	Resource Extraction,  Export  and Import  Balance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~